 POST OFFICE: Cambridge, 265 Cambridge Ave.

-PUBLIC SCHOOLS: Juana Briones Elementary School, Terman Middle School, Gunn High School
+PUBLIC SCHOOLS: Juana Briones Elementary School, Fletcher Middle School, Gunn High School

-SHOPPING: The Village at San Antonio, Piazza's Shopping Center, Alma Village
+SHOPPING: The Village at San Antonio, Charleston Shopping Center, Alma Village